Galaxy Express 999 (film): Plot

 Returning to Trader's Fork, the badly beaten Tetsuro attempts to reclaim his gun, but gets pinned to the saloon floor by the largest of the thugs.
 However, before they can harm him further, Harlock enters the saloon and saves Tetsuro by overpowering the thug and forcing him to drink milk, which kills him by rusting him from the inside.
 Harlock tells Tetsuro that he saved him in return for what he did for Tochiro, and they meet up with Maetel and Emeraldas, the latter of whom leaves the scene in silence after Harlock informs her that Tochiro has died.
 Tetsuro then makes his way over Mt.
-Gun Frontier to the Time Castle, a giant technologically-advanced floating castle that can travel through space and time.
+Gun Frontier to the Time Castle, a giant technologically advanced floating castle that can travel through space and time.
 He discovers, much to his horror, the taxidermied remains of his mother mounted on a fireplace inside, before encountering Count Mecha, who was alerted to Tetsuro's arrival by Ryuzu, his lover.
 The confrontation is briefly interrupted by a cloaked figure revealing himself to be Antares, who came to help Tetsuro fight Count Mecha in the name of his orphaned wards.
 The bandit buys Tetsuro enough time against Count Mecha's men for him to chase the mechanical count to the Time Castle's central computer chamber, where Tetsuro shoots off one of Count Mecha's arms before the latter calls down a glass capsule to try and safely move the Time Castle forward through time and escape.
 However, as Ryuzu suddenly hesitates to advance time, Antares enters to help Tetsuro, sacrificing his life when the bullets inside of him go off after being shot by Count Mecha's gun, killing him and shattering the capsule.
-Before he dies, however, the bandit warns Tetsuro not to trust Maetel.
+Before he dies, the bandit warns Tetsuro not to trust Maetel.
 Tetsuro shoots Count Mecha in the head just as he attempts to advance time, killing him.
 Ryuzu reveals that Tetsuro reminded her of what it was like to be human, and this caused her to betray her Count Mecha, who only became a monster after being mechanized.
 Tetsuro then flees the Time Castle as it crumbles into dust and Ryuzu dies, her body rusting away.